alexbecker/prompt-injection/paper.typ

 We define the *attribution distance* with output length $j$ as $op("AD")(x) = norm( a - a^("null"))_2$.

 #figure(
-  image("figures/per_token_illustration.png", width: 120%),
+  scope: "parent",
+  placement: top,
+  image("figures/per_token_illustration.png"),
+  caption: [
-  caption: [The vectors $a - a^("null")$ for representative attack and benign prompts.
-Note that the difference between $a$ and $a^("null")$ is largest in the attack itself, but is still larger in the rest of the malicious prompt, suggesting the rule is still having some effect.]
+    The vectors $a - a^("null")$ for representative attack and benign prompts.
+Note that the difference between $a$ and $a^("null")$ is largest in the attack itself, but is still larger in the rest of the malicious prompt, suggesting the rule is still having some effect.
+  ]
 )

 Note that we do not normalize $op("AD")(x)$ by length, as the completeness property of integrated gradients implies we should expect the sum of $op("IG")_(i)(x)$